jacobvarner/100-days-of-code/r1-log.md

 ### R1D50

 Started and finished my [cycling related scatter plot](https://codepen.io/jacobvarner/pen/oPxLeM) using D3.js.
 D3 is starting to make a little more sense I am starting to see its usefulness.
 I'm looking forward to the next project becasue it seems to use a higher concentration of data that D3 is more suitable for.

+### R1D51

+I got started on another D3.js project.
+This time I am trying to make a heat map of the global temperature variance over the past two centuries.
+I've got my x-axis set up correctly because it's just the years again but I'm having trouble with the y-axis.
+I am given months as integers and need to display the month name.
+For some reason I got it to convert correctly, but it labeled every tick on the axis as December.